Experimental Condensed Matter Physics

 Experimental Condensed Matter work is facilitated by multiple clean rooms.
 Several sputtering systems are available for sample synthesis.
 Characterization equipment includes alternating-gradient and superconducting vibrating-sample magnetometers, as well as scanning and transmission electron microscopes, scanning atomic force and tunneling microscopes, and Auger and x-ray photoelectron spectroscopy.

-Prof. Thejesh Bandi is leading the PNTF group.
-He is involved in the space clocks R & D for the Global Navigation Satellite Systems (GNSS), time scales, precision frequency and time synchronization schemes and related applications.
-He has interests in compact lasers and laser manipulation of atoms and ions, including the trapping and manipulating schemes, interferometric studies and atomic magnetometers.
+Prof. Thejesh Bandi is leading the Precision Navigation, Time and Frequency (PNTF) group.
+He is involved in space clocks R & D for the Global Navigation Satellite Systems (GNSS), time scales, precision frequency and time synchronization schemes and related applications.
+He has interests in compact lasers and laser manipulation of atoms and ions, including the trapping and manipulating schemes, interferometric studies, and atomic magnetometers.

 If you are a student (undergraduate or graduate) with a possible interest in condensed matter experiment we would be glad to hear from you via e-mail or otherwise.
 Please contact one of the physicists above or email physgrad@ua.edu for information about graduate study.
 Information about our graduate program is also available on our website.